 I’ve enjoyed making many plots using PGFPlots.
 I love having full control over the final product, but remembering all the different options can slow down the development process.
 So I created a standalone web page that provides an interface for selecting the different options for the plot, and then the user can copy/paste the compiled text into the Latex file.
 Check it out! mitchellt.com/tikzpgfplotsgenerator.html

 Siemen’s PPCL Syntax Highlighting

 As an HVAC engineer, I come across building automation control code from various vendors and review it.
 Systems developed by Siemens can be written in a language called Powers Process Control Language or PPCL.
-I’ve written a Vim syntax highlighting plugin and a plugin for Notepad++, and definition file for KDE, which can be used in Pandoc or in editors like Kate.
+I’ve written the syntax highlighting code for a Vim plugin, a plugin for Notepad++, and definition file for KDE, which can be used in Pandoc or in editors like Kate.

 Tables of Sea-level Psychrometric Properties

 In preparation for the PE Exam, I decided to create tables of sea-level psychrometric properties.
 This saved me time and protected me from incorrect answers due to a lack of precision.